-MATH 104-Algebra II, 5 units
+MATH 104 - Algebra II, 5 Units

-Prerequisite(s): Completion of MATH 100B or MATH 101 with at least a C or P, or placement through the assessment process 90 Lecture Hours, 180 Out-of-Class Hours = 270 Total Student Learning Hours
+Prerequisite(s): Completion of MATH 101 with at least a C or P 90 Lecture Hours, 180 Out-of-Class Hours = 270 Total Student Learning Hours

 Algebra II continues from Algebra I, studying functions using graphical, numerical, formulaic and descriptive techniques.
 Students will solve problems and applications modeled by linear, polynomial, rational, exponential, logarithmic functions and quadratic functions in one and two variables using conic sections.
 Students also perform operations, simplify expressions and solve equations involving polynomials, complex numbers, matrices and rational exponents.
 Introduction to series and summation notation, as well as transformations and the algebra of functions.
 Graphing calculator required.
 This course is prerequisite to undergraduate transfer general education mathematics courses.
 Not repeatable.
 MJC equivalent: (MATH 90)